Pre-enrolment and enrolment

 Welcome Week runs from Monday 24 September to Friday 28 September 2018

-The Trust’s Welcome Week is about preparing for the start of your studies, meeting your fellow students and staff and completing some essential administrative and governance tasks.
+The Trust’s Welcome Week is about preparing for the start of your studies with an induction, meeting your fellow students and staff and completing some essential administrative and governance tasks.
 Additionally, there are some fun welcome events for everyone to attend if they would like to do so – please check out the calendar of events page below.